ALBANY -- David Allen Turner, M.D., died September 20, 2012 at Palmyra Nursing Home after a long illness.

 He was a member of Porterfield Memorial UMC since 1962, serving on the Staff-Parish Relations Committee, member of the Board of Trustees, Finance Committee, the Administrative Board and a member of the Alpha Sunday School class.

-The family would especially like to thank the staff of Wing 4 at Palmyra Nursing Home and Albany Community Hospice for their tender and compassionate care of Dr. Turner.
+The family would especially like to thank the staff of Wing 4 at Palmyra Nursing Home for their tender and compassionate care of Dr. Turner during his stay with them.

 You may sign the guestbook and share your thoughts with the family of Dr. Turner by visiting Kimbrell-Stern's website at www.kimbrellstern.com.